Bailey Bryan

-Bailey Bryan is an American singer-songwriter based in Nashville.
+Bailey Myown Bryan is an American singer-songwriter based in Nashville.
 Her debut single "Own It" was released as the lead single from her debut EP titled “So Far...” the single debuted at number 60 on the U.S. Country Airplay chart.

 In October 2019, Bryan released her country/pop sophomore EP titled “Perspective”, with the titled track as the lead single.
 It spawned 5 singles and the videos have around 100-200k views on YouTube as of December 2020.
-In June 2020, Bryan redefined her music as SSB (“Sensitive Bad Bitches”), representing more of an R&B/pop style.
+In June 2020, Bryan redefined her music as SBB (“Sensitive Bad Bitches”), representing more of an R&B/pop style.

 Bryan released the lead single from her upcoming debut album/project titled “Fresh Start” in December 2020.
 She told fans on Instagram & YouTube that she will release a single or track every month until the release date.

 Early life

 Bailey Bryan was born in Sequim, Washington.
 She began writing songs at age 12 and busking locally before signing a publishing deal and relocating to Nashville.